 Around the millennium shift, after a period with lots of duties and work on other things, and driven by changes in my life, I wrote numerous new songs about love and despair from a grown-up perspective, as well as songs about political and societal challenges, tolerance, respect, and freedom.
 Being creative and transforming emotional tensions into music helped me getting further.
 Many of these songs were performed by the folk band SCHIGGABEI together with Judith Horsch (piano), Kristina Babic (vocal), Anne Seytter (cello), and by the duo 2-VOCS together with Biggi Galbac.
 They were released on the studio albums Here and Now (1998), Crazy World (2000), and Where You Go?
 (2002).

 High North and Mountains

 Recently, after another tough period filled with professional duties, family and extensive hiking in Northern Norway and in the Alps, I began to write new songs and also started to make videos and electronic music extending the expressive possibilities.
 While singer-songwriter and rock still are my basic genres, the fusion with other genres has become very important for me.
 Finally there is the dance as a dimension, adding the language of the body.
 I have trained martial arts and jazz dance over many years, and I intend to incorporate dance wherever it feels the right thing to do, like in the music video Virus.
-Latest work produced from August 2019 to May 2020 is published on the studio album Flow of Energy (2020) and Keep Goin (2022).
+Latest work is published on the studio albums Flow of Energy (2020) and Keep Goin (2022).
 Beside these core activities, I’m also very fond of DJ’ing.